Internet-Draft | autoconfig | March 2025 |

 This is a useful fallback for mail providers which do not host a config server described in the previous step.
 Using a central database (ISPDB) of mail configurations for the large mail providers will increase the success rate of finding a valid configuration drastically, up to 10-fold.¶

 The mail client application may choose the mail config database provider.
-A public mail config database is available at base URL https://v1.ispdb.net/
+A

 .¶